MileHacker Logo

 • Chopsticks: Do not stick chopsticks upright in a bowl of rice; this resembles incense for the dead and is considered disrespectful.

 • Drinking: If drinking with locals, expect toasts.
-It is polite to offer a return toast.
+It is good manners to offer a return toast.

-• Slurping: Slurping noodles or soup is generally acceptable and can indicate enjoyment.
+• Slurping: Slurping noodles or soup is for the most part acceptable and can indicate enjoyment.

 Photography Permissions